Resolving Competency Disputes in Troy

-An aging parent produces many complications and even some conflicts.
-What can you do when dad is sick and you don’t think he is competent to make decisions but your siblings think you should honor his wishes no matter what?
-Turn to the lawyers at BRMM and The Center for Elder Law, and we can help you reach a resolution.
+With an aging parent comes complications and even conflicts.
+What can you do when dad is no longer competent to make decisions, but your siblings still want you to honor his wishes?
+By turning to the lawyers at BRMM and The Center for Elder Law, you can obtain information that may help you reach a resolution.

 We help settle disagreements about:

 - The extent of an elderly parent’s dementia

 - Concerns about the influence and motivations of a home care attendant